Alabama Legislature: Constitutions

 Alabama has had a total of seven different state constitutions, passed in 1819, 1861, 1865, 1868, 1875, 1901, and 2022.
-The previous constitution (1901) has had so many amendments, most related to decisions on county-level issues, that it is the longest written constitution in both the United States and the world.
-Because the Alabama legislature has kept control of most counties, authorizing home rule for only a few, it passes numerous laws and amendments that deal only with county-level issues.
-A new constitution was adopted in 2022 to remove some Jim Crow-era provisions that were struck down and to reorganize the content.
+The 1901 constitution had so many amendments, most related to decisions on county-level issues (due to the Alabama Legislature centralizing power at the state level, denying home rule for all but a handful of counties and cities), that it became the longest written constitution in both the United States and the world.
+A new constitution was adopted in 2022 to remove some Jim Crow-era provisions that were struck down, along with some obsolete provisions (such as one on how to annex foreign territory), and to reorganize the content.

 Due to the suppression of black voters after Reconstruction, and especially after passage of the 1901 disenfranchising constitution, most African-Americans and tens of thousands of poor White Americans were excluded from voting for decades.
 After Reconstruction ended no African-Americans served in the Alabama Legislature until 1970 when two black majority districts in the House elected Thomas Reed and Fred Gray.
 As of the 2018 election, the Alabama House of Representatives has 27 African-American members and the Alabama State Senate has 7 African-American members.

 Most African-Americans did not regain the power to vote until after passage of the Voting Rights Act of 1965.
 Before that, many left the state in the Great Migration to northern and midwestern cities.
 Since the late 20th century, the white majority in the state has voted increasingly Republican.
-In the 2010 elections, for the first time in 136 years, both houses of the state legislature were dominated by Republicans.
-Republicans have maintained their majority status in the succeeding elections in 2014 and 2018.
+In the 2010 elections, Republicans won majorities in both of Alabama's state legislative chambers, which had both had Democratic majorities since 1874.